TahsinTushita/vuejs/README.md

   }
   ```

-- The router object also provides methods to redirect, navigate backwards or forward.
+- The router object also provides methods to redirect, navigate backwards or forward inside a component.
   - **redirect**:
   ```js
   $router.push({ name: "PathName" });